Most people don’t think they need to optimize WordPress performance when they start. Everything seems pretty snappy at first.

 Benefits of small photos

-This stuff actually works, but you just need to know what works and how to stack it together.
+This stuff works, but you need to know what works and how to stack it together.

-Get ShortPixel as an important part of your performance stack.
+Get ShortPixel as a vital part of your performance stack.

 Do they work?